dumitrescustefan/ronec/README.md

 # RONEC - the Romanian Named Entity Corpus

 Version 1.0 of this free corpus holds **5127** sentences, annotated with **16** classes, with a total of **26376** annotated entities.
 The corpus comes into two formats: BRAT and CONLLUP, stored in the `roner/` folder.
 The CONLLUP file is annotated with lemma, POSes and dependency parsing information with [NLP-Cube](https://github.com/adobe/NLP-Cube).
-For more deatils regarding the corpus please see its dedicated [corpus info file](ronec/README.md).
+For more details regarding the corpus please see its dedicated [info file](ronec/README.md).

 ### CONLLUP version: [What is CONLLUP?](http://universaldependencies.org/ext-format.html)
 **Direct download of the text file(~14MB): [ronec.conllup](ronec/conllup/ronec.conllup)**